danpeig/product-compare-matrix-generator/README.md

 ### Removing Bootstrap

 If your site has it's own layout framework you can get rid of all Bootstrap CSS files and replace them with yours.
-The pieces of Boostrap I don't recommend removing are:
+The pieces of Boostrap I don't recommend removing without some workouts in the code are:

-* Bootstrap.js: required for the popover tips in the feature list details.
+* bootstrap.js: required for the popover tips in the feature list details.
 * Glyphicons Halflings fonts: Used in the popover tips and in the collapsable rows icons.